Former Leicester attacker Musa slams 'fake news' over coronavirus diagnosis | Goal.com

 Musa took an exception to such an assumption, however, and declared he and his family are perfectly healthy and people should be wary of false news surrounding the virus.

-"It has come to my notice that certain individuals have decided to post false new about me testing positive to Covid 19," Musa wrote on Instagram.
+"It has come to my notice that certain individuals have decided to post false news about me testing positive to Covid 19," Musa wrote on Instagram.

 "This is a pandemic taking peoples lives in thousands so it is sad that some people want to use this to gain followers or views on their pages by spreading falsehood.